protodimbo/iOSRoadmap/README.md

 # 😎 Who is it for?
 This list will be helpful for everybody from newbies to experts

+# 🧐 I want to check the boxes
+1. Fork the repo
+2. Change checkbox from '[ ]' to '[x]' next to the finished topic
+    - [ ] before
+    - [x] after
+3. Commit and push

 # Computer science
 [Materials](Pages/Computer_science/cs.md)
 # Algorithms